 - Baking time: keep in mind that all ovens and pans are different, even if they look the same or very similar.
 The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
 You can use a thermometer that is placed inside the oven (like the OXO oven thermometer) to check that your oven is at the right temperature.
 I recommend you keep track of how your oven works and what tiny details you might need to adjust.

-- Light touch: don't over work the dough when you're forming the ball and don't knead it, at all as that will result in a tough bread.
+- Light touch: don't overwork the dough when you're forming the ball and don't knead it, at all as that will result in a loaf of tough bread.
 It should have a rustic look both before and after going into the oven.

 - Hot oven: since this recipe uses only baking soda as a leavener, it needs a hot oven in the beginning for that initial burst.
 Then the oven temperature needs to be lowered in order to let the interior bake fully.